Starting and leaving a job

 Volunteers

-The word “volunteer” isn’t defined in most legislation, but it generally means a person who chooses to work for the good of the community or some public benefit, and who isn’t paid or otherwise rewarded for this work and doesn’t expect to be.
+The word “volunteer” isn’t defined in most laws.
+It generally means a person who chooses to work for the good of the community or some public benefit, and who isn’t paid or otherwise rewarded for this work and doesn’t expect to be.
 The term isn’t used to include people doing on-the-job training.

 The Act imposes different duties on employer organisations for each type of volunteer (see: “Health and safety protections”).

-What obligations do community organisations have to volunteers?
+What responsibilities does a community organisation have to its volunteers?

 Health and Safety at Work Act 2015, ss 17, 19, 36

-The organisation’s obligations to its volunteers will depend on the type of organisation and the type of volunteer.
+An organisation’s responsibilities to its volunteers will depend on the type of organisation and the type of volunteer.

-- Organisations with staff – If your organisation employs one or more staff, even for just one hour a week, then it owes duties to its volunteers under the Health and Safety at Work Act.
+- Organisations with staff – If your organisation employs one or more person as staff, even for just one hour a week, then it owes duties to its volunteers under the Health and Safety at Work Act.
+The duties include:

 - Regular and ongoing volunteers generally have the same rights as employees.